AarushGProjects/Statistical-Tests-For-Verifying-Assumptions-of-Linear-Regression/README.md

 Linear Regression is a statistical technique that assesses a linear relationship between response variable and explanatory variables.
 To use linear regression, the data must meet the below assumptions.

-The dataset provides real estate valuations which are collected from Bonston, Massachusetts.
+The dataset provides real estate valuations which are collected from Boston, Massachusetts.

 CRIM: Per capita crime rate by town